openpreserve/odf-validator/src/main/resources/org/openpreservation/odf/docs/docs/developer/index.md

 }
 ```

+This time a [`ValidatingParser`](site/apidocs/org/openpreservation/odf/validation/ValidatingParser.html) instance is used.
+The [`ValidatingParser.validatePackage(OdfPackage)`](./site/apidocs/org/openpreservation/odf/validation/ValidatingParser.html#validatePackage(org.openpreservation.odf.pkg.OdfPackage)) method returns a [`ValidationReport`](site/apidocs/org/openpreservation/odf/validation/ValidationReport.html) instance.
+This can be used to determine if the package is valid or not.
+If the package is not valid, the report can be used to obtain the error messages.

 ## Validation of Spreadsheets Only

 The ODF Validator can be used to validate spreadsheets only.
 This is useful if you want to validate a spreadsheet without having to parse the entire package.
 The following code snippet shows how to validate a spreadsheet: